saurabh-hirani/pyfunc/README.md

 ### TODO

 - Add basic tests.
 (I know - should've added them from the start.)
-- Review more use cases and see if the current design holds their test.
+- Review more use cases and see if the current design survives their test.
 - Use docopt instead of argparse (easier to make man pages with docopt).